hornauerp/EphysDopa/README.md

 - Evaluate the effect of treatments

 ## Requirements
 Currently *DeePhys* is only available on MATLAB, so a recent MATLAB installation (>2019b) is required.
-We plan on expanding MADEB to Python in the near future.
+We plan on expanding *DeePhys* to Python in the near future.

 If you want to use the [Notebooks](/Notebooks), you need to install [Jupyter lab or Jupyter notebook](https://jupyter.org/install) (`pip install jupyterlab` or `pip install notebook`) and the [MATLAB kernel](https://pypi.org/project/matlab-kernel/) (`pip install matlab_kernel`) + the [MATLAB API for Python](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).